ratankaliani/sp1-vectorx/README.md

 ## Cycle Count

 Header Range
-- ~15M cycles.
-Primarily dominated by Blake2B hashing of the headers in the header range commitment tree.
+- Primarily dominated by Blake2B hashing of the headers in the header range commitment tree.

 Rotate
 - ~8M cycles.

-TODO: Confirm that the Ed precompile is patched correctly.